caerphoto/simpletreeview/README.md

 ![simple tree view example](http://andyf.me/media/misc/simpletreeview-example.png)

 You’re encouraged to explore the created HTML element structure and classnames using your browser’s devtools.
-The elements and classes applied to them are explained later on.
+The elements, and classes applied to them, are explained later on.

 ## Dependencies